Japan Sightseeing Guide

 Back when I climbed Fuji I did the Fujinomiya Trail (as we approached from Kyoto), easily accessed via the shinkansen & a bus from Shin-Fuji Station.
 This trail will also be crowded, but not as badly as the north side.
 You can read more detail about that here

 If you don’t fancy actually climbing Fuji but you’d like to get up close for the views then Kawaguchiko (Lake Kawaguchi) in the Fuji 5 Lakes region does the job, doable as a daytrip or you can go & stay up there.
 It’s a thousand metres higher than Tokyo so the temperatures are less punishing in summer (it’s also famous as one of the best and earliest places in the Tokyo region for the autumn colours, though that’s obviously not a consideration during the Olympics).
-Search Agoda for Kawaguchiko hotels.
+Search Hotels Combined for Kawaguchiko hotels.

 Access is via the private Fujikyu Railway from Otsuki, which is on the JR Chuo Line from Tokyo Station & Shinjuku; Otsuki to Kawaguchiko takes just under an hour for 1,140 yen (plus a few hundred extra if you take the express service).
 If you have the JR Pass you can use it as far as Otsuki, you can jump on the Kaiji limited express which takes 80 minutes from Tokyo Station to Otsuki.
 If not using a pass it’s cheaper to take the rapid service as far as Takao, then the local service from there to Otsuki, overall this works out around 25 minutes slower than using the Kaiji limited express.
 Confused?
 Check the train times on Hyperdia (see here for an explanation on how to use it)